Google Analytics can do just about whatever you want it to. It has a ton of depth.

 To help catch major problems like these, Google Analytics has Custom Alerts.
 You define a set of criteria and whenever that event happens, Google Analytics will send you an email.
 Even if your team isn’t checking Google Analytics daily, you’ll still catch major problems within 24 hours.

 - Alerts by day are the most useful.
 This will catch catastrophic problems that tank your data immediately.
 It can take longer for those problems to show up in weekly or monthly data.
-I also find that normal reporting is good enough to catch the weekly or monthly changes.
+We also find that normal reporting is good enough to catch the weekly or monthly changes.

-- I try to only set up a handful of custom alerts.
+- We try to only set up a handful of custom alerts.
 One for total traffic and one for the primary conversion event on the site are usually enough (sign up, purchase, etc).
 If too many alerts fire, it becomes a bunch of noise.

 - Comparing to the previous week is helpful.
 Most sites have huge traffic differences between the week and the weekend which are totally normal.
 These normal fluctuations can trigger alerts if you compare day to day.